atomist-skills/string-replace-skill/README.md

 To run on a schedule, enter a [cron schedule](https://en.wikipedia.org/wiki/Cron).
 If no cron schedule is set, the skill runs on every `Push` to a selected repository.

+When run on a schedule, this skill only runs on the default branch.

 ---